BCDevOps/devops-platform-workshops/openshift-201/logging.md

 ### Fields
 Let's select 2 fields for viewing from the `Available fields` panel on the left.

 1. `kubernetes.container_name` - this is the name of the container running in kubernetes.
-This should be `logging-app-$USERNAME`
+This should be `logging-app-$USER_NAME`
 2. `message` - is the message from our application

 Your screen should look similar to following: